 Lev (ל-ב-ב - Lev): The Core

-In biblical sense, Lev it is often translated as “heart,” however I find it to be much broader.
+- In a biblical sense, Lev it is often translated as “heart,” though I find it to be much broader.
 It is the core of the intellect, the emotions, the will, and the character.
-Everything that makes a human a human who is out in pursuit of finding answers and making sense of it all.
+Everything that makes a human a human is out in pursuit of finding answers and making sense of it all.
 It is the mind and the spirit.
-Moreover, the word also the shadow of the lion, which I think is quite a way to symbolise the strength and courage required to hold onto one’s convictions.
-The convictions of channeling the truth out to the world.
+Interestingly enough, the word means ‘the shadow of the lion’, which is quite a way to symbolise strength and courage.
+The one required to hold onto one’s convictions of channelling the truth out to the world.

 Truth and/or God

-This website is born from my singular obsession: finding truth and making sense of it.
+This website was born from my singular obsession: finding truth and making sense of it.

-I belive that Truth is God, and God is Truth.
+I believe that Truth is God, and God is Truth.
 No matter your faith, finding the truth has been central for everyone and everything.
-To search for the truth — whether through philosophy, science, or introspection — is then a form of worship according to me.
-You seek, in the hope that you would eventually find the answers.
+To search for the truth — whether through philosophy, science, or introspection — is then a form of worship.
+You seek, in the hope that you will eventually find the answers.
 It requires the honesty to examine one’s own “plea” and the courage to change when that plea is found wanting.

 A Cross-Cultural Bridge: Lev and Antahkarana

-While the name Reblev is rooted in the Hebrew Riv and Lev, it resonates deeply with a foundational concept in Indian philosophy: Antahkarana (the “inner instrument”).
+While the name Reeblev stems from the Hebrew words Riv and Lev, it resonates deeply with a foundational concept in Indian philosophy: Antahkarana (the “inner instrument”).

-In the Vedantic tradition, the Antahkarana represents the functional inner being — the complex mechanism through which we experience the world.
-It is composed of the mind (Manas), the intellect (Buddhi), the memory (Chitta), and the ego (Ahamkara).
-This is a striking parallel to the Hebrew Lev: the integrated center of thought, emotion, and will.
+In the Vedantic tradition, the Antahkarana represents the functional inner being.
+It represents a complex mechanism through which we experience the world.
+It comprises the mind (Manas), the intellect (Buddhi), the memory (Chitta), and the ego (Ahamkara).
+This is strikingly parallel to the Hebrew word Lev: the integrated centre of thought, emotion, and will.

-However, it is important to distinguish the instrument from the essence.
-If the Atman is the totality — the silent “rider” and witness—then the Antahkarana are the horses and the reins.
+Though it is important to distinguish the instrument from the essence.
+If the Atman is the totality — the silent “rider” and witness — then the Antahkarana are the horses and the reins.
 They are the tools the Self uses to navigate existence.2

 By combining this with Reev (Struggle), the name takes on a universal significance.
-Reblev becomes the documentation of the Tapas — the heat generated by the spiritual and intellectual discipline required to refine this inner instrument.
 It is the struggle to ensure the Antahkarana is a clear enough mirror to reflect the Truth.

 Site Functionality